2025 Iowa Hawkeyes football team: Minnesota (Floyd of Rosedale)

-vs No. 9 Oregon
+No. 9 Oregon

 Fox Big Noon Kickoff was on hand for this top 20 showdown.
 These teams had only played each other three times prior and this was their first meeting in over 30 years.
 Rain was a factor as both teams struggled passing.
 Iowa took their first lead of the game at 16–15 with 1:51 remaining.
 But, in their first visit to Iowa City since 1989, Oregon prevailed with a field goal, 18–16.